 Almost all of our art supplies are accessible now either in the studio or around the house.
 And most that are not, are only out of reach because of lack of space down low.
-Maia's at the point where I trust her to know what to do with the art materials and to keep the mess factor within limits and to even clean up some of the time (I'm still working on that last one!).
+Maia is at the point where I trust her to know what to do with the art materials and to keep the mess factor within limits and to even clean up some of the time (I’m still working on that last one!).

 I’m wondering how this may have to change once Daphne is mobile and getting into everything.

 Mel asked this question a few days ago in the comments: